David-Gallivan/dpgrsa/README.md

 by David Patrick Gallivan

-The ultimate hope of the project is to become a C/C++ library providing RSA functionality.
-GMP's multiple precision integers are used so that the keys can be of arbitrary size, unlike most demonstrations of RSA that can be found online.
+The ultimate hope of the project is to become a C/C++ library providing RSA functionality that is reliable and efficient enough to utilize in various kinds of projects but simple enough to be used as a demonstration of RSA, e.g. for students.
+GMP's multiple precision integers are used so that the keys can be of very large size, unlike many demonstrations of RSA that can be found online.

 This project began to fulfill several academic requirements in Spring 2020:
 First, assignment 7 of Dr. Truszczynski's CS378.